bollu/bollu.github.io/declarative/index.md

 play around.
 Try evaluating `anim_circle(0)`, `anim_circle(anim_circle.duration)`,
 `anim_circle(anim_circle.duration/2.0)` in the console to get a feel for what `anim_circle` returns. <a onclick="writeOldToClipboard()">

-To go back to the original state of affairs, click on this link to copy the old code onto your clipboard </a>.
+- **To go back to the original state of affairs**, click on this link to copy the old code onto your clipboard </a>.
 Paste the text, into your console, hit enter.
 Everything will be back to original.

 ## Declarative ⇒ Pure